Leveson Inquiry

 Published evidence summary

-Neither IPSO nor IMPRESS has established a whistleblowing hotline for journalists who feel they are being asked to act contrary to the code, according to independent evidence from February 2025.
-The Prime Minister had stated in November 2012 that he accepted the principles of independent self-regulation, but rejected statutory underpinning for press regulation.
+- Neither IPSO nor IMPRESS has established a whistleblowing hotline for journalists or others who feel they are being asked to act contrary to the code (IPSO, accessed March 2026; IMPRESS, accessed March 2026).

 Press (Primary)